+The NSC can directly get access to MnS producer after the authentication and validation with MnS producer if the expsoure governance is implemented in respective MnS producer.

 7.9.4 Evaluation

 An evaluation of these 3 alternatives is given, which can help to draw the conclusion and recommendation for this solution.